system-zero/system-zero/data/docs/la.md

   # first.
 The mechanism will have to expose internal information, about values
   # or for evaluation parsing points or function bodies.
 And finally it has to
   # support an interactive session, with options to abort, debug or even to...
-  # reevaluate, by providing even the failed function with a new body.
+  # re-evaluate, by providing even the failed function with a new body.
   # This for sure worths some invenstment.
 ```